-If your Google Account is through your work, school, or other group, you can use G Suite Sync for Microsoft® Outlook® (GSSMO) to synchronize your account with Outlook.
-Then, you can access the synchronized information (Gmail and other G Suite tools, such as Google Drive) in Outlook on any device where you use your Google Account.
+If your Google Account is through work, school, or another group, you can use G Suite Sync for Microsoft® Outlook® (GSSMO) to synchronize your account with Outlook.
+Then, you can access the synchronized information (Gmail and other G Suite products, such as Google Drive) in Outlook on any device where you use your Google Account.
 You’ll open Outlook just like you used to and use it to manage most of your data.

-If you don’t want to use Outlook and would rather move your data from Outlook to your Google Account, see details on migrating the data instead.
+If you don’t want to use Outlook and would rather move your data from Outlook to your Google Account, use our G Suite Migration for Microsoft Outlook product instead.

 Step 1: Install and set up GSSMO

-First, you need to install GSSMO and create a G Suite profile in Outlook.
-You can then import data from your existing Outlook profile or from a PST file to your Google Account.
+First, you need to install GSSMO and sign in to your Google Account.
+You can then import your data from an existing Outlook profile, or from a PST file containing data exported from Outlook, to your Google Account.

 Outlook can open your G Suite profile automatically, making it easier to use GSSMO.

 For details, go to Make Google my default profile.